WEDDING PHOTOGRAPHY FAQ’s

 How did you get started in wedding photography?

 I started planning a summit bid for Mt.
 Everest in the early part of 2000.
 I made a check-list of what I needed to purchase and learn.
-I trained and climbed mountains, took classes, trained in crevasse rescue, wilderness survival skills, trained with fellow mountaineers who made the summit of Everest without oxygen.
+I trained and climbed mountains.
+I’ve taken classes, trained in crevasse rescue, wilderness survival skills, and trained with fellow mountaineers who made the summit of Everest without oxygen.
 I took up photography seriously as a hobby in order to capture the sheer awesomeness and power of the mountain I would be climbing.
 I wanted to capture the intimidating Epic radness of what I viewed since I only had one chance.
 A friend of mine was shooting weddings at the time.
 I thought wedding photographers were mostly women who told the bridesmaids to turn around and blow kisses, which I hated.
 As I tagged along with a friend for a few weddings, I decided wedding photography wasn’t actually bad.
 Quite the opposite, it was a genius creative outlet waiting to be explored.
 Little did I know what would happen as a result.

 I said yes to some friends weddings in 2009, and from there, friends told friends who told friends.
 Suddenly, I’m getting voted best photographer, traveling here and there across the nation, getting booked up 40 weddings in a year.